Last Updated: March 23, 2021

 Avast offers its SecureLine VPN service, which encrypts all your traffic and hides your IP address (and so your location).
 As of the time of writing, it uses servers in more than 50 locations from 34 countries around the world.

 It all sounds great until you realize SecureLine VPN is a standalone app like the ones I mentioned earlier in my Avast review.
 You have to pay extra to use it.
-However, the price of $1.89/month is sweet enough to make most users swallow the fact they have to pay more.
+However, the price of $8.99/month ($3.99/month if you choose an annual subscription) is okay enough to make most users swallow the fact they have to pay more.

 Scanning for Viruses